sooryanarayananb/port-aladdin/README.md

-# port-aladdin
+# Port-aladdin

-A simple port scanner to check for open ports in a machine using Go Lang
+Port Aladdin is a simple port scanner which scans the most vulnerable ports that are exploited.